 By: Shane Lambert

 Jane Doe.
-Madera County Jane Doe.
+Madera County Jane Doe. |

-There were not a lot of details available with the NamUs report.
+There were not a lot of details available in the NamUs report.
 But this person was determined to be a female of an uncertain race.
 She was placed in the Adult Pre-40 category with journalism suggesting an age in her 20s.

 She had a weight of 130 to 135 pounds and she was between 4'8" and 5'2".
 Using the upper estimates, she would be upper normal on a lot of BMI scales.
 She may have appeared slightly chubby in life if she was 5'2" and 135 pounds.